-The Statewide Independent Living Council and the Centers for Independent Living will improve service outcomes to North Dakotans with disabilities.

-Objectives to be achieved Time frame start date Time frame end date CILs will have financial resources to support full community participation for North Dakotans 10/01/2020 09/30/2023 2.
-North Dakotans have access to the services they need 10/01/2020 09/30/2023 3.
-The SILC will strive to have updated information so we can serve North Dakotans to the best of our ability 10/01/2020 09/30/2023 Indicators to be achieved Time frame start date Time frame end date 1.1 The SILC will analyze the 2020 census data to update the current funding formula to assess the needs, funding and resources to fully fund and support delivery of independent living services statewide in the next three years.
-10/01/2020 09/30/2023 1.2 The SILC will assist with testimony to request additional state funding for services and programs needed for consumers during the legislative session.
-10/01/2020 09/30/2023 1.3 If necessary, the SILC will assist with writing letter of support for CILs to get grants to assist them with funding to better serve North Dakotans in the next three years.
-10/01/2020 09/30/2023 1.4 The SILC will create an annual report of statewide IL services that will be shared with pertinent personnel such as disability 10/01/2020 09/30/2023 related organizations, the governor, DHS executive director, housing, transportation, etc.to educate and provide information on IL services.
-2.1 Eighty percent of North Dakotans with disabilities utilizing services from a CIL report that CIL services made a difference in their life as measured by the Consumer Satisfaction Survey sent out by the SILC in the next three years.
-10/01/2020 09/30/2023 2.2 By using the 704 report (baseline), the SILC will explore options for increasing IL services to unserved/underserved populations and provide recommendations to the CILs in the next three years.
-10/01/2020 09/30/2023 3.1 The SILC will send at least one person to two conferences annually to get the most accurate and updated information in which they can present to the entire SILC in the next three years.
-10/01/2020 09/30/2023
+GOAL I The Statewide Independent Living Council and the Centers for Independent Living will improve service outcomes to North Dakotans with disabilities.
+Objectives to be achieved Time frame start date Time frame end date 1.
+CILs will have financial resources to support full community participation for North Dakotans 10/01/2024 09/30/2027 2.
+North Dakotans have access to the services they need 10/01/2024 09/30/2027 3.
+The SILC will strive to have updated information so we can serve North Dakotans to the best of our ability 10/01/2024 09/30/2027 Indicators to be achieved Time frame start date Time frame end date 1.1 The SILC will assist with testimony to request additional state funding so that CILs will have the financial resources to provide all five (5) core services and programs needed for consumers during the legislative session.
+10/01/2024 09/30/2027 1.2 The SILC will create an annual report of statewide IL services that will be shared with pertinent personnel such as disability related organizations, the governor, DHHS executive director, housing, transportation, etc. to educate and provide information on IL services.
+10/01/2024 09/30/2027 2.1 Eighty percent of North Dakotans with disabilities utilizing services from a CIL report that CIL services made a difference in their life as measured by the Consumer Satisfaction Survey sent out by the SILC in the next three years.
+10/01/2024 09/30/2027